-3 NAFC Marine Centre
+73 NAFC Marine Centre

-- Noise and vibration during construction impacting marine life (see Clean and Safe- Noise) - Potential collision risk for seabirds, reducing population viability and impacting wildlife tourism - Electromagnetic changes, potentially impacts on fish species including basking sharks and commercial species, impacting fisheries and tourism - Habitat changes and damage from the construction impacting marine life and other industries (see Healthy and Biologically Diverse- Seabed Habitats and Species)
+- Noise and vibration during construction impacting marine life (see Clean and Safe- Noise) - Potential collision risk for seabirds, reducing population viability and impacting wildlife tourism - Electromagnetic changes, potentially impacts on fish species including basking sharks and commercial species, impacting fisheries and tourism - Habitat changes and damage from the construction impacting marine life and other industries (see Healthy and Biologically Diverse-Seabed Habitats and Species)

-Nationally the Scottish Government has developed a number of guidance documents to assess the impacts of marine renewable devices.
+Nationally, the Scottish Government has developed a number of guidance documents to assess the impacts of marine renewable devices.
 This includes the 'Survey, deploy and monitor licensing policy guidance' which provides information to regulators, and developers, with an efficient risk-based approach for taking forward wave and tidal energy proposals.
-In addition the Scottish Government has produced guidance on assessing interactions between renewable developments and marine mammals 'Wave and tidal Consenting Position Paper- Marine Mammal Impacts'1 and bird life 'Wave and tidal Consenting Position Paper- Ornithological Impacts'2.
+In addition the Scottish Government has produced guidance on assessing interactions between renewable developments and marine mammals 'Wave and Tidal Consenting Position Paper- Marine Mammal Impacts'74 and bird life 'Wave and tidal Consenting Position Paper- Ornithological Impacts'75.

-Locally the Shetland 'Regional Locational Guidance for marine renewables'3 provides information on relative constraint and can help in siting developments away from environmentally, culturally and economically sensitive areas.
+Locally the Shetland 'Regional Locational Guidance for Marine Renewables'76 provides information on relative constraints and can help in siting developments away from environmentally, culturally and economically sensitive areas.

 Currently there is limited potential for large scale renewable energy production without the presence of an interconnector.
-However, if an interconnector is put in place Shetland has significant marine renewable potential.
-In addition there is the potential for the additional development of small scale renewable energy projects.
+However, if an interconnector is put in place, Shetland has significant marine renewable potential.
+In addition, there is the potential for the additional development of small scale renewable energy projects.
+Map 42: Relative Tidal Resource and Licence Locations